abhisheky97/My-PyQt_Project/README.md

 This is my first GUI project.
-I made a calculator using PyQt5 & Python
+I made a calculator using PyQt5 & Python.